BOARD OF DIRECTORS

 Healthcare Risk and Safety Strategies, LLC

-Ms. Gaffey has served on the Board of the National Perinatal Information Center/Quality Analytic Services since 2014.
+Ms. Gaffey has served on the Board of the National Perinatal Information Center since 2014.
 Ms. Gaffey is President, Healthcare Risk and Safety Strategies, LLC.
 She is an industry-recognized career risk management, quality and patient safety professional with over thirty years of experience in healthcare.

 Ms. Gaffey provides innovative consultative services to improve and enhance enterprise risk management and patient safety programs with emphasis on risk identification, assessment, analysis and prevention as well as risk management and patient safety education.